crumplecup/crumplecup.github.io/content/latex_flow.md

 The title and publisher fields, however, come wrapped in braces.
 While Vim is sensitive to delimiters, and the command `ci{` ("change inside braces") will delete the content within the braces as expected, neither it nor its cousin `ci"` ("change inside quotes") are very ergonomic.
 Here the delimiter (d) noun from `vimtex` comes in handy.
 The title field is often long and technically-worded, making manual retyping prone to error, so I prefer to copy directly from the `.bib` file and paste into an empty set of braces.
 First I remove the old title using the command `did` ("delete inside delimiter"), which clears the contents of the braces while leaving the cursor in command mode.
 From there, I can directly issue the command to paste the title into the braces (see the section on [Copying and Pasting](#clipboard).

-### Latex Navigation {#nav}
+### LaTeX Navigation {#nav}

-The `vimtex` plugin also extends navigation commands for Latex-specific use cases.
+The `vimtex` plugin also extends navigation commands for LaTeX-specific use cases.
 The `[[` and `]]` commands move the cursor backwards or forwards by section.
 This can be a useful way to navigate during the review process, especially when restructuring the table of contents.
-The `[m` and `]m` commands move to the prior or next Latex environment, while the `[n` and `]n` commands jump between equations.
+The `[m` and `]m` commands move to the prior or next LaTeX environment, while the `[n` and `]n` commands jump between equations.
 Jumping environments can be helpful while referencing figures, to move between the figure caption and the text block referring to the figure.
 Moving between equations is also helpful during the review process, especially while trying to codify notation between sections.
 The following table shows a breakdown of the navigation grammar for `vimtex`:

 | Verb | | Beginning Nouns | | Ending Nouns | |
 | --- | --- | --- | --- | --- | --- |